baymlab/wastewater_analysis/README.md

 If you use our pipeline for your own analysis, or want to refer to it for another reason, please cite our preprint:
 *Lineage abundance estimation for SARS-CoV-2 in wastewater using transcriptome quantification techniques.* J.A.
 Baaijens, A. Zulli, I.M.
 Ott, et al. medRxiv 2021.08.31.21262938; doi: https://doi.org/10.1101/2021.08.31.21262938

+### Dependencies

+The main force behind the VLQ pipeline is [kallisto](https://pachterlab.github.io/kallisto/about), but several other tools and packages are required to run the pipeline:
+- kallisto
+- samtools
+- minimap2
+- bwa
+- bbmap
+- python
+- pyvcf
+- pysam
+All dependencies can be easily installed through conda, see `dependencies.txt` for the conda package versions used to run the computational analysis presented in our manuscript.

 ## Building a reference set
 We build a reference set by selecting representative genomes per lineage from